-Finally, we preformed a complementary item analysis and examined LG's facebody integration focusing on facial expressions which were accurately recognized.
+Finally, we preformed a complementary item analysis and examined LG's face-body integration focusing on facial expressions which were accurately recognized.
 To this end we selected specific sad facial expression exemplars which were correctly recognized when appearing in neutral context.
 We focused on the sad expressions because LG's overall recognition for this face expression category (50%) was well above chance level (16.6%).
 We then examined the influence of the different emotional body context conditions on the recognition of these correctly recognized sad exemplars.
 In the congruent identity condition (sad body) the recognition accuracy was 40% (i.e., 40% of the correctly recognized sad expressions when presented in neutral context), in the low similarity condition in which the body bias is weak the accuracy dropped to 20%.
 However in the high similarity condition, in which the body bias is very strong and recognition is typically lowest, LG's recognition improved back to 40%.

-Using the Revised Standardized Difference Test (Crawford and Garthwaite, 2005) a comparison was made between LG and controls for the difference between accuracy scores in the low similarity vs. high similarity bodies for sad face only.
-A trend indicated that LG's pattern was different than the controls: LG's accuracy in the low similarity condition was lower than controls Z = (-1.8) while his accuracy in the high similarity was slightly higher than controls Z = (+.08), t(6)=1.56, p < .08, one tailed, (although caution is warranted with running analysis with few data points).
+Using the RSDT (Crawford and Garthwaite, 2005) a comparison was made between LG and controls for the difference between accuracy scores in the low similarity versus high similarity bodies for sad face only.
+A trend indicated that LG's pattern was different than the controls: LG's accuracy in the low similarity condition was lower than controls Z=(-1.8) while his accuracy in the high similarity was slightly higher than controls Z=(+.08), t(6)=1.56, p<.08, one tailed, (although caution is warranted with running analysis with few data points).
 The overall pattern nicely replicates our main findings with the full data set and with LG's idiosyncratic analysis and clearly demonstrates that LG does not properly integrate faces and bodies even when the faces are recognized at a high and consistent rate.

-5.6 Assessing differences between bodies with and without affective paraphernalia

-As some of our contextual stimuli had additional affective paraphernalia while others did not, we examined if this factor was critical in explaining our results.
-To this end we split all our stimuli to those with and without paraphernalia and examined the mean categorization of Identity, High similarity, and Low similarity composites, for LG and controls.
+5.6.
+Assessing differences between bodies with and without affective paraphernalia stimuli to those with and without paraphernalia and examined the mean categorization of Identity, High similarity, and Low similarity composites, for LG and controls.
 In the stimuli without paraphernalia: Identity composites included anger faces on anger bodies, High similarity composites included disgust faces on anger, and Low similarity composites included sad faces on anger.
-In the stimuli with paraphernalia: Identity composites included disgust faces on sad, High similarity composites included sad faces on fear and anger faces on disgust, and Low similarity composites included disgust faces on fear and anger faces on sad.
+In the stimuli with paraphernalia: Identity composites included disgust faces on disgust and sad faces on sad, High similarity composites included sad faces on fear and anger faces on disgust, and Low similarity composites included disgust faces on fear and anger faces on sad.